Kgothatso2/FARMTECH-INNOVATIONS/README.md

 ## Contributing

-We welcome contributions to enhance [Tool Name].
+We welcome contributions to enhance FARMTECH.
 To contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).